Pylons/pyramid/docs/narr/project.rst

    :linenos:

 This sample ``tests.py`` file has a single unit test defined within it.
-This test is executed when you run ``python setup.py test -q``.
+This test is executed when you run ``python setup.py test``.
 You may add more tests here as you build your application.
 You are not required to write tests to use :mod:`repoze.bfg`, this file is simply provided as convenience and example.

 See :ref:`unittesting_chapter` for more information about writing :mod:`repoze.bfg` unit tests.